djdd87/SynoAI/README.md

 }
 ```

 Automations can be created using this webhook by checking for changes for the camera entity state.
-When the Push camera is not receiving any data, it will be in the state of "Idle".
-When the state switches to "Recording", it means that the webhook has started receiving data.
+When the Push camera is not receiving any data, it will be in the state of `idle`.
+When the state switches to `recording`, it means that the webhook has started receiving data.
 For the fastest automation responses, perform your actions immediately on that state change.

 Multiple webhooks can be set up, each pointed at a different HomeAssistant Push camera.
 Additionally, you can create an automation that is triggered on a Webhook call.
 Then just use the SynoAI webhook notification to call that webhook.
 Note that it's wasteful to send an image when triggering the non-Push webhooks on HomeAssistant, so ensure that SendImage is set to false.